austinnebel/austinnebel/README.md

-- 👋 Hi, I’m @austinnebel
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

-Hello!
+###Hello!

 My name is Austin Nebel and I am a Software Engineer who will soon be a graduate from Iowa State University.

 I excel at building Python-based applications, preferably on Unix-based systems.
 Besides that, just a few of my stronger areas include:
   - Embedded/IoT systems with Raspberry Pi/Arduino Devices